Nplu5/ReactBootcamp/Readme.md

 yarn add [package] -D is equal to npm install --save-dev [package]

+add loader for css to webpack config and install via npm

 ## Reuse code

-Context: To practice and review the reuse module.
-I will write a five state element that allows switching between states and highlights the currently selected state

-This will be implemented with React:
+### Example showcase

+In the class we did a Toggle for showcasing the different patterns for code reuse.
+For practice I want to practice code reuse

-- without a specific code reuse pattern used
+- in a naive way
-- using a HOC
+- using HOC
 - using render props